-Currently, 19 states plus D.C. require all motorcyclists to wear helmets, which are known as universal laws.
-Twenty-eight states require some to wear them, while three states have no laws regarding the use of motorcycle helmets, according to the Insurance Institute for Highway Safety.
+Currently, 19 states plus D.C. require all motorcyclists to wear helmets, known as universal laws.
+According to the Insurance Institute for Highway Safety, twenty-eight states require some to wear them, while three states have no laws regarding the use of motorcycle helmets.

 North & South Carolina Helmet Laws

-North Carolina is one of the 19 states that requires all motorcyclists to wear helmets while riding.
+North Carolina is one of the 19 states that require all motorcyclists to wear helmets while riding.
 Those who do not wear one face a $25.50 fine.
 There have been initiatives to retract some of these laws.
-In 2017, a bill went up that would allow those over 21 and who have been riding for over a year to make the choice about whether to use a helmet.
+In 2017, a bill went up that would allow those over 21 and riding for over a year to choose whether to use a helmet.
 However, it has yet to go into effect.

 With slightly different laws than its northern counterpart, South Carolina’s state laws require just some motorcyclists to wear helmets.
 Only if you are under 21 are you required by law to wear a helmet that is approved by the Department of Public Safety.